thomasrebele/blueprints-android/README.md

 and [XML](http://developer.android.com/reference/android/util/Xml.html) parsers
 and serializers.

-The current release version is 2.1.0, which is consistent with version 2.1.0 of Blueprints.
+The current release version is 2.1.0.1, which is in line with version 2.1.0 of Blueprints.
 The project is built using Maven and passes all the original unit tests.
 However, I have only personally used the `blueprints-android-core` and `blueprints-android-orient-graph` submodules in practice.
+So use these libraries at your own risk.

 Including in Your Project
 -------------------------

-There are two ways to include blueprints-android in your projects:
+There are two ways to include the library in your projects:

 1. You can download the released jar file in the [Downloads section](https://github.com/wuman/blueprints-android/downloads).
 2. If you use Maven to build your project you can simply add a dependency to